 If you didn’t quite get the score you needed in your test it may be worth going for a recount.
 This is called an Enquiries on Results (EOR)

-If you want a remark you have to be quick I think you must apply 2 weeks after your test.
+If you want a remark you have to be quick, you must apply 2 weeks after your test.
 It is hard to predict the results of the remark, but a 7.5 for speaking/writing could mean you got 8887 or 8s for three grading criteria and a 7 for one (there are no half marks for individual criteria).
 Sometimes the examiner is tossing up between a 7 or 8.
 Sometimes they make an error.
 It’s very difficult to get to an 8 and a remark is probably as good as a re-test.
 Remember with a retest you may get 8 for writing and then 7.5 for something else!

 Chance of success?

 It is difficult to say!
-You are more likely to have success with speaking and writing as these are assesses by an examiner (human), whereas listening and reading questions are either right or wrong.
+You are more likely to have success with speaking and writing as these are assessed by an examiner (human), whereas listening and reading questions are either right or wrong.

 I have had students increase their score by up to a whole band for both speaking and writing.
 An increase in score of half a band is fairly common.

 Who does the remark?

-The speaking and writing get ready marked by a different examiner that conducted your original test.
+The speaking and writing get remarked by a different examiner than the one who conducted your original test.
 Also, the marking will be conducted by an examiner trainer (person who trains examiners) or a senior examiner (an examiner with lots of experience).
 The listening and reading get checked by clerical staff.